smungroo17/NaturalSelection/README.md

 	- 	All creatures start at the middle of the canvas (their habitat)

+	-	Add individuals have an attribute Gene object holding all the genetic information

+The Gene Object:

+	-	The Gene Object of an individual is the central piece of the whole project and it is what drives the evolution of the population as well as natural selection

+	-	the Gene Object has 3 main attributes:
+			* 3 alleles holding color (rgb1, rgb2, rgb3)
+			* 2 alleles holding displacement (xDisplacement, yDisplacement) both equal
+			* 1 allele holding the sight value (sight)

 Scheduling:

 	- 	The creatures live by a timing of day.
 1 day = 1000 steps.